idwyer/GettingandCleaningDataProject/README.md

 * I load the test and train subject data into a data frame and  combine the two data sets into a single data frame.
 A descriptive columnm name is assigned and,  an id is generated for each record and stored in the data frame.
 The id will be used to join to the observation data.

-* The list of activities is built by joinin the label data and the activity data.
+* The list of activities is built by joining the label data and the activity data.

-* Using the features data column names are assigned to the combined train and test data sets.
+* Using the features data, column names are assigned to the combined train and test data sets.
 I add the column name for the id column I generated to the feature data before using it to assign the column names to the data set.

 * Since only the measurements for Standard deviation STD and mean are required for the analysis, I remove al other obervation variables.

-* column names are converted to lower case and special characters are removed.
+* Column names are converted to lower case and special characters are removed.

 * The observation data, activity data and subject data is joined together to produce one data set that can be used for our analysis.
-When join the data the observation data is always the "y" data frame in the join so that all the measurements come after the subject and activity information.
+When I join the data the observation data is always the "y" data frame in the merge command so that all the measurements come after the subject and activity information.

 * The dataset is then melted by subject and activity.
 The melted data set is then cast to calculate the average of each measurement by subject and activity.
-The melt/dcast functions are int he R package reshape2 so that package must be loaded.
-The melt/dcast approach was used because it conveniently removes the id column I generated from the dataset. this column is not required in the final datset.
+The melt/dcast functions are in the R package reshape2 so that package must be loaded.
+The melt/dcast approach was used because it conveniently removes the id column I generated from the dataset.
+This column is not required in the final datset.

-* I add "avg" as a prefix to each measurement column to identify that the column represents an average and write the resulting tidy data frame out to the file listed above.
+* I add "average" as a prefix to each measurement column to identify that the column represents an average and write the resulting tidy data frame out to the file listed above.

 ### R Version Information
 The script was run in R-Studio (version 0.99.896) with R version 3.25,  on a computer running Windows 10.

 ## Final File Output
-The finial output that is written to the output file containis the requested tidy data frame.
+The final output that is written to the output file contains the requested tidy data.
 The output contains an average of each measurement by subject and activity.
 Only the STD and mean measurements from the original data sets are included.

 The final dataset is tidy because all of the columns have descriptive names.
 Each row contains one observation and each column contains one measure.
 For this project I used a wide data set as the final output because, based on the objective ( produce the average of each measurement by subject and activity), one observation consists of a subject and an activity.
 There is also no requirement in the objective to aggregate across multiple measurements.